Select Language : English Japanese

 days

-• Possibility of customers not choosing us for data center and network equipment with low air-conditioning management efficiency and capacity
+• Possibility of customers not choosing us for data center and telecommunications equipment with low air-conditioning management efficiency and capacity

 Medium Long term

-• Reducing GHG emissions by improving the power efficiency of airconditioning and IT equipment at data centers through new technologies (Green Nexcenter*) and by implementing various power reduction measures.
-Latest cooling technology to be offered commercially in selected data centers by the end of fiscal 2023.
-To be expanded in the future
+• Reducing power consumption by improving the power efficiency of air-conditioning and IT equipment at data centers through new technologies and implementing various power reduction measures.
+Ultra-energy-efficient data center service Green Nexcenter®*, incorporating liquid cooling as the latest technology to be deployed in selected data centers

 Acute Severe extreme